lucie07/kdl/frontend/src/blog/first-month-lab.md

   month ago.
 It is difficult to judge whether time flew so quickly because I feel at home or because the pace and rhythm of the place goes tick tick tick...
+banner:
+  image:
+  description:
 ---

+I took the role of analyst at King’s Digital Lab (KDL) just over a month ago.
+It is difficult to judge whether time flew so quickly because I feel at home or because the pace and rhythm of the place goes tick tick tick...

 So what is life like at KDL?
 Of course I wondered myself, before joining in this new role.
 It has only been one month, but I can summarise from my own particular perspective.